The First Wives Club: Plot

-While the three initially rejoice over Annie and Brenda's successes, Elise becomes increasingly discouraged and upset when the club cannot find anything compromising to threaten Bill with.
-This escalates to a vicious fight among the women, and Annie gives up on the club.
-Elise and Brenda manage to reconcile and convince Annie to continue with the club as well, desiring now to go even bigger than simply "justice" for themselves.
-Elise also tells the two that she has decided to tackle a new angle, pursuing information on Bill's mistress rather than Bill himself.
-Using the pretext of their upcoming movie together and Phoebe's starstruck attitude towards her, Elise is able to become close with Phoebe.
+While the three initially rejoice over the victories, Elise becomes increasingly discouraged at being unable to find any evidence against Bill.
+After a vicious fight among the women, Annie quits the club.
+Elise and Brenda reconcile and convince Annie to rejoin, now looking beyond simply "justice" for themselves.
+Elise also reveals that she has decided to focus on bonding with Phoebe rather than on her relationship with Bill himself, exploiting Phoebe's starstruck attitude towards her regarding their upcoming film.

-Brenda and her uncle kidnap Morty and threaten to go to the police with evidence of his fraud unless he gives up control of his business to her.
-Annie signs off on buying out Aaron's former business partners' shares in front of him and taunts him with her ability to land a new, lucrative $45 million account (implied to be Morty's electronics business, controlled by Brenda), making his role in their business useless.
-Elise asks Bill if he knows Phoebe's age and reveals to him that she is actually 16 years old, producing Phoebe's high school yearbook and a copy of her birth certificate as evidence.
-All three women coerce the men into meeting at their club, and together, they threaten their ex-husbands into agreeing fund their "justice".
-Using that money, the three of them open a crisis centre for women, named in honor of Cynthia and located where meetings of the First Wives Club used to be held.
+Brenda and Carmine abduct Morty, threatening to expose his fraud unless he relinquishes his business to her.
+Annie signs off on buying out Aaron's former business partners' share and taunts him, revealing that she has landed a new, lucrative $45 million account (implied to be Morty's electronics business, controlled by Brenda), thus nullifying his role in their business.
+Confronting Bill, Elise reveals that Phoebe is actually 16 years old, producing Phoebe's high school yearbook and her birth certificate.
+The trio coerce their men into agreeing to fund their "justice", using the money to establish a crisis centre for women, named after Cynthia and located at the former headquarters of the First Wives Club.